Horatio Hale: Early life and education

-Horatio Hale was born on May 3, 1817, at Newport, New Hampshire, in the United States, the son of David Hale, a lawyer, and of Sarah Josepha Hale (née Buell).
-After the death of her husband, Sarah Josepha Hale turned to writing and became a prominent magazine editor.
+Horatio Hale was born on May 3, 1817, at Newport, New Hampshire, in the United States, the son of Sarah Josepha Hale (née Buell), a writer and prominent magazine editor, and David Hale, a lawyer who died when Hale was five.

 Entering Harvard College in 1833, Hale showed a marked faculty for languages.
 His first original work was published the next year, and attracted the attention of the college authorities.
-It consisted of an Algonkin vocabulary, which he gathered from a band of Indians who had camped on the college grounds.
+It consisted of an Algonkian vocabulary, which he gathered from a band of Native Americans who had camped on the college grounds.
+While at Harvard, he was a founding member of the A.D.
+Club, then known as an honorary chapter of Alpha Delta Phi fraternity.

 United States Exploring Expedition

 Three years later, when the United States Exploring Expedition was organized under Charles Wilkes, Hale was recommended, while yet an undergraduate, for the post of ethnologist and philologist.
 He was appointed to the position.

-From 1838 to 1842, Hale worked with the expedition, visiting South America, Australasia, Polynesia, and North-western America, then known as Oregon Country.
+From 1838 to 1842, Hale worked with the expedition, visiting South America, Australasia, Polynesia, and north-western America, then known as Oregon Country.
 From this point he returned overland.
 The Hale Passages of Puget Sound were named in recognition of his service to the expedition.

-The expedition traveled also to Polynesia.
+The expedition also traveled to Polynesia.
 Of the reports of that expedition, Hale prepared the sixth volume, Ethnography and Philology (1846), which is said to have laid the foundations of the ethnography of Polynesia.

 Personal life

-Having completed his degree of M. A. at Harvard, Hale made a short tour of Europe.
+Having completed his master's degree at Harvard, Hale made a short tour of Europe.
 On his return, he studied law, and was admitted to the Chicago bar in 1855.
 In 1854, at Jersey City, New Jersey, he married Margaret Pugh, whom he met in Ontario.
 Her father William was formerly justice of the peace for the township of Goderich in Huron County, Canada West (now Ontario).

 In 1856, the Hales moved to Clinton, Ontario, Canada, where he administered the estate of his father-in-law.
 He began to get involved in local real estate development and other business and educational endeavours.

 He continued to reside in Clinton until his death, devoting much attention to the development of the Ontario school system.
 He was influential in introducing co-education of the sexes in high schools and collegiate institutes, in increasing the grants to these institutions, in establishing the normal school system for training of teachers, and in improving the methods of examination.